Justin1904/TensorFusionNetworks/README.md

 # Tensor Fusion Networks
-This is a PyTorch implementation of
+This is a PyTorch implementation of:

 `Zadeh, Amir, et al. "Tensor fusion network for multimodal sentiment analysis."
 EMNLP 2017 Oral.`